-- 1] you are taking any medicines, as dosages of some medicines may need to be changed when you stop smoking - 2] you have any health conditions, including heart disease or diabetes, or if you are living with a mental illness - 3] you are pregnant or breastfeeding.
+- 1 you are taking any medicines

+- 2 you have any health conditions, including heart disease or diabetes, or if you are living with a mental illness

+- 3 you are pregnant or breastfeeding.

-To access more services in your state, see page 45.
+For more details about services, see page 45.